-- A. When leaving one's room (even for a moment) or sleeping, the door should be locked.
-Students are responsible for keeping doors to townhouses, apartments and suites closed and locked at all times.
+- A When leaving one's room (even for a moment) or sleeping, the door should be locked.
+Students are responsible for keeping doors to townhouses, apartments, and suites closed and locked at all times.
 All guests during the day and evening must be accompanied by their campus host.
-Strangers in a building should always be questioned and/or reported. - B. The entrances to Marian, Sheahan, Leo, Champagnat and the Midrise residence facilities are locked from 7:00 a.m. to 3:00 p.m. and an entry officer is on duty from 3:00 p.m. to 7:00 a.m.
+Students are encouraged to report any suspicious activity. - B. The entrances to Marian, Sheahan, Leo, Champagnat and the Midrise residence facilities are locked from 3:00 a.m. to 7:00 p.m. and an entry officer is on duty from 7:00 p.m. to 3:00 a.m.
 Entrance to Marian, Sheahan, Leo, Champagnat, and Midrise, is gained through the use of the ID card security system.
 While students should feel free to invite friends from on or off campus to visit, each must accept responsibility for his/her guest and cooperate in an effort to prevent and bar unaffiliated person(s) from gaining access to, or remaining in college facilities.
 Students are responsible for carrying their ID card with them at all times and are not permitted to share it with anyone else. - C. All Marist students are expected to swipe in at the Entry Desk with their Marist ID card.
 Entry Officers will not be keeping the student ID cards.